I guess you’ve witnessed how ecommerce has been growing exponentially over the past couple of years.

 But then again, you might have also heard about free accounting tools- software programs that can be acquired at zero cost.
 Well, that sounds like a pretty good deal- but, are free accounting tools reliable?

-You might, for instance, get a free package on a reputable software- which comes with features like payroll handling, check printing, and invoicing.
+You might, for instance, get a free package on a reputable software- which comes with features like payroll handling, check to print, and invoicing.
 The catch is, it will only facilitate limited customer accounts.
 And if you want more than that, you’ll have to upgrade to a paid version- which is often availed in multiple packages, with varying features for different business sizes.

 Well, that’s just one example among many.
 Providing a free basic version alongside paid advanced features is quite a popular pricing approach.
 Service providers capitalize on that to attract new users who’ll ultimately upgrade to the corresponding premium plans as their business grows.